-If you have ever asked the question, “Am I forcing myself to like someone?”
+If you have ever asked, “Am I forcing myself to like someone?”
 Then it means you have noticed some signs over time.

 People go into relationships for different reasons.
 While some people see it as a form of security, others regard their relationship as a means to an end.
 Another group of people views relationships as something that complement their lives.